Introduction to Comparative Government and Politics

 - Compare political systems, both in theory and with actual country examples.

-- Explain the impact of the regional, economic, historical and cultural factors on political institutions and behavior.
+- Explain the impact of the regional, environmental, economic, historical and cultural factors on political behavior and institutions.

 - Analyze political systems by using the comparative method.